husamettinarabaci/rustExam/en/questions/section-19/question-184.md

-## 📘 Section: Concurrency and Multithreading
+## 📘 Section: Option and Result Types
-### 🔹 Category: Deadlocks
+### 🔹 Category: Result Type and Error Propagation
-#### ❓ Question 184: Understanding and preventing deadlocks
+#### ❓ Question 184: Propagating errors with `?`

-Explain what a deadlock is in the context of Rust's concurrency primitives.
-Provide an example of a deadlock and describe how to prevent it.
+Write a Rust function that reads a number from a file and returns a `Result<i32, Box<dyn std::error::Error>>`.
+Use the `?` operator to propagate errors.
+Demonstrate how to call this function and handle the result.

-- Define deadlock in your own words.
+- Define a function that opens a file, reads a line, and parses it as an integer.
-- Show a code example that can cause a deadlock.
+- Use the `?` operator to propagate errors.
-- Suggest strategies to avoid deadlocks.
+- Show how to call the function and handle both success and error cases.

-🔧 **Task:** Explain and demonstrate deadlocks and their prevention in Rust.
+🔧 **Task:** Demonstrate error propagation in Rust using the `?` operator in a function that returns `Result`.